-Advanced studies have commenced on the project, and following a competitive tendering process, the Company selected CSA Global Consultants Canada Ltd. (an ERM Group company), Knight Piésold Consultores S.A., and Wood plc to lead the Preliminary Economic Assessment, Environmental baseline study, and Social baseline studies, respectively.
+Advanced studies have commenced on the project, and following a competitive tendering process, the Company selected CSA Global Consultants Canada Ltd. (an ERM Group company), Knight Piésold Consultores S.A., and Wood plc to lead the Preliminary Economic Assessment, Environmental baseline study, and Social baseline study, respectively.

-In response to the COVID-19 pandemic, the Company's Health & Safety Team has implemented Company-wide safety protocols such as 14-day self-isolation where necessary, travel restrictions, remote working and enhanced hygiene controls.
+In response to the COVID-19 pandemic, the Company's Health & Safety Team has implemented Companywide safety protocols such as 14-day self-isolation where necessary, travel restrictions, remote working and enhanced hygiene controls.
 The Company also continues to provide assistance to the communities neighbouring our projects by donating medical, hygiene, personal protective equipment, and food supplies as part of the Company's ongoing social responsibility program.
-The Company continues to monitor the situation and will recommence operations at the Silver Sand Project when it is deemed safe.

-For the three and six months ended December 31, 2020, total expenditures of \$872,520 and \$1,781,938, respectively (three and six months ended December 31, 2019 - \$3,697,610 and \$8,537,035, respectively) were capitalized under the Silver Sand Project.
+For the three and nine months ended March 31, 2021, total expenditures of \$1,120,001 and \$2,901,939, respectively (three and nine months ended March 31, 2020 - \$2,395,286 and \$10,932,321, respectively) were capitalized under the project.

-On January 11, 2019, New Pacific announced that Alcira entered into a Mining Production Contract (the "MPC") with COMIBOL granting Alcira the right to carry out exploration, development and mining production activities in the 29 ATEs and 201 cuadriculas adjoining the Company's Silver Sand Project.
-The MPC covers an aggregate area of 56.9 km2.
+On January 11, 2019, New Pacific announced that Alcira entered into a Mining Production Contract (the "MPC") with COMIBOL granting Alcira the right to carry out exploration, development and mining production activities in ATEs and cuadriculas owned by COMIBOL adjoining the Company's Silver Sand Project.
 The MPC is comprised of two areas.
-The first area consists of 29 ATEs owned by COMIBOL, located to the south and west of the Silver Sand Project.
+The first area is located to the south and west of the Silver Sand Project.
 The second area includes additional geologically prospective ground to the north, east and south of the Silver Sand Project, whereby COMIBOL will apply for exploration and mining rights with AJAM.
-Upon granting of the exploration and mining rights by AJAM, COMIBOL will contribute these additional properties to the MPC.
+Upon granting of the exploration and mining rights, COMIBOL will contribute these additional properties to the MPC.

 The MPC was approved by Bolivia's Ministry of Mining and Metallurgy but remains subject to ratification and approval by the Plurinational Legislative Assembly of Bolivia.
 As of the date of this MD&A, the MPC has not been ratified nor approved by the Plurinational Legislative Assembly of Bolivia.
-Presidential elections were held in Bolivia on October 18, 2020 and the President elect was inaugurated on November 8, 2020.
+Presidential elections were held in Bolivia on October 18, 2020 and the President assumed office on November 8, 2020.
 The Company cautions that there is no assurance that the Company will be successful in obtaining ratification of the MPC in a timely manner or at all, or that the ratification of the MPC will be obtained on reasonable terms.
 The Company cannot predict the new government's positions on foreign investment, mining concessions, land tenure, environmental regulation, community relations, taxation or otherwise.
 A change in the government's position on these issues could adversely affect the ratification of the MPC and the Company's business.
 There are no known economic mineral deposits, nor any previous drilling or exploration discoveries within the MPC area.
-Alcira has not received any geological maps or any assay results from COMIBOL on the area before or after signing of the MPC.
 Alcira maintains that the MPC with COMIBOL continues to present an opportunity to explore and evaluate the possible extensions and/or satellites of mineralization outside of the currently defined Silver Sand Project.

-In July 2018, the Company entered into an agreement with third party private vendors to acquire their 100% interest in ATEs located north to the Silver Sand Project by cash payments of \$1,315,600 (US\$1,000,000) and issuance of 832,000 common shares to the vendors.
+In July 2018, the Company entered into an agreement with third party private vendors to acquire their 100% interest in the ATEs located north to the Silver Sand Project by cash payments of \$1,315,600 (US\$1,000,000) and issuance of 832,000 common shares to the vendors.
 During Fiscal 2019 and Fiscal 2020, cash payments of \$1,052,480 (US\$800,000) were paid and 541,000 common shares were issued to the vendors.
-During the six months ended December 31, 2020, the final payment of \$263,120 (US\$200,000) cash and 291,000 common shares were paid and issued to the vendors.
+During the nine months ended March 31, 2021, the final payment of \$263,120 (US\$200,000) in cash were paid and 291,000 common shares were issued to the vendors.